AdobeDocs/cc-everywhere/src/pages/guides/full_editor/create_project/index.md

 While we are in beta, all v3 clients are disabled by default. **Please share your API key with amandah@adobe.com to begin development.**

-This guide will demonstrate how to launch a full editor component.
-The editor will appear in an iframe and create a new project in a folder named `appName`, as specified when the SDK is initialized.
+This guide will demonstrate how to use the embedded full editor in your own application.

 ## createDesign()

 The [CCEverywhere](../../../reference/index.md#cceverywhere) object exposes the `createDesign()` method, which loads the editor component in an iframe.

-#### Flow
+### Flow

 * User triggers `createDesign()` function from within the host application, and an editor is loaded in an iframe.
 * A pop-up window will appear and the user has to create or log into their Adobe Express account.